softworkz/embyuserwiki/Theme-songs-&-videos.md

 ###Theme Songs

-Any folder (movie, season, series, box set, game, etc) can have theme songs.
+Any folder (movie, series, season, game, etc) can have theme songs.
 There are two supported conventions, theme.ext, or the 'theme-music' sub-folder, where ext is any valid audio extension.

 /Movies
    /Home Alone (1990)